Dovyski/cvui/docs/advanced-mouse.md

 ## Check mouse buttons individually

-You can also query the state of a particular mouse button, so you can react to clicks on the left button of the mouse, for instance.
+You can also query the state of a particular mouse button, e.g. react to clicks on the left button of the mouse.

 Specific mouse buttons can be queried via `cvui::mouse(int, int)`, whose signature is: